Common scams

 To protect yourself:

-• If you are unsure, call the company on the number found on their website or the back of your card.
-Don’t use Google or social media to find the phone number.
+• if you're unsure, call the company on the number found on their website or the back of your card.
+Don’t use Google or social media to find the phone number

-Scam texts can be sent to 7726 and scam emails to report@phishing.gov.uk.
+Scam texts can be reported to 7726 and scam emails reported to report@phishing.gov.uk.

 A criminal convinces you to provide personal and/or financial details by claiming to be from an organisation you trust.
 This could include the police, your bank, a utility company or government department such as HMRC.

-Criminals trick consumers into paying for goods and services that don’t exist.
-These are often advertised on auction sites or social media with images taken from genuine sellers to convince you that they are the real deal.
+Criminals persuade consumers to pay for goods and services that don’t exist.
+These are often advertised on fake websites, auction sites or social media with images taken from genuine sellers to convince you that they are the real deal.

 This may happen when unsuspecting victims are approached by criminals and persuaded to pay bills, fees or debts using gift cards or vouchers.